ramcandrews/QR-code-generator/README.md

 # QR-code-generator
-I can't figure out if QR code apps are trustworthy or not so I am making my own.
+I can't figure out if QR code apps are trustworthy or not so I am making my own (this one is trustworthy).

-I use QR codes to pass strings to my phone from my desktop, I also want to start using QR codes for all kidns of things.
+I use QR codes to pass strings to my phone from my desktop, I also want to start using QR codes for all kinds of things.
 This will help me make QR codes in an automated fashion and in a really quick one-off fashion.

 ## Parameters:
 **label:** Describe the puporse of the code, and set the file name.
 If a URL is used in the data field then type False.